Hi, my name is Scott K. Johnson.

 I started writing about my life with type 1 diabetes in February of 2000.
 First, as a way to journal, and keep records, maybe so one day my family could look back on my struggles and successes and better understand me.
 I started blogging late in 2004 when tools started making it easier to self-publish.

 Life with a chronic disease like diabetes is full of many vague thoughts and feelings, and I found the exercise of putting words to those thoughts and feelings helpful.
 I wasn’t the only one.
 There were four or five others who also started blogging about their lives with diabetes.

 The diabetes online community took off and hasn’t slowed down since.
 A handful of us has turned into a countless number of us.
-The support and encouragement I find out there is immeasurable, and plays a crucial role in my self-care.
+The support and encouragement I find out there are immeasurable and play a crucial role in my self-care.

 I bring an honest and open account of my life with diabetes.
 I work hard to stay involved and give as much as I can back to the community that empowers and inspires me.

 I grew up in Minneapolis, MN, but now live in the San Diego, CA area.
 I am always up for a cold Diet Coke and some quality time with good people.

 Thanks again!
 I appreciate you stopping by!